JasonLamv-t/WebMonitor/README.md

 # WebMonitor-CLI
-A CLI tool that monitor web page change and notifies in real-time in local
+A CLI that monitors web page changes and pushes notifications through Wechat

 ## Install